DerekCook/CoreMidi4J/README.md

-are embedding CoreMidi4J in your application and certain that you are running under Java 7 or later, you should use reflection to make sure that CoreMidi4J is available before trying to do this, or your application will fail to run on machines where CoreMidi4J has not been installed.
+are embedding CoreMidi4J in your application and certain that you are running under Java 7 or later, you should use reflection to make sure that CoreMidi4J is available before trying to do this, or your application will fail to run in environments where CoreMidi4J's Java classes have not been loaded.

 > If you are [embedding CoreMidi4J](#embedding-coremidi4j), the only
 > reason you would need to check if it is available is if you might be